The same sort of popularity has been applied to Manfred von Karma, Edgeworth's Control Freak mentor. Do not let him get within a foot of a taser.

-In the first game.
-In the second he takes on Frank Castle levels of badassitude.
+Garrus, who is SpaceBatman.
+In the second game he takes on Frank Castle levels of badassitude.
 "How'd you manage to piss off every mercenary group in the Terminus Systems?"
 "It wasn't easy.
 I had to really work at it."

 Was scheduled to catch a bullet between his teeth, but the whole thing had to be called off because the bullet got scared.

 Kal'Reegar, who held the line against a entire squad of geth and a Colossus before Shepard got there, and is evidently the quarian Rambo.